- November 26

-Our dance and movement program thrives on steady offerings of courses in modern dance, African dance, dance composition, jazz dance, dance history, and a variety of movement skills that include clowning, stage combat, mask, period styles, and characterization.
+Our dance and movement program thrives on steady offerings of courses in modern dance, African dance, hip hop, dance improvisation and composition, dance history, and a variety of movement skills that may include clowning, stage combat, mask, period styles, and characterization.
 Students have formed several dance clubs that sponsor workshops and performances.
-We produce a dance concert as part of the main stage season every three years and offer a dance/movement minor for those interested in pursuing a concentrated course of study in this area.
+We produce a dance concert as part of the main stage season at least every three years, sometimes more frequently, and offer a dance/movement minor for those interested in pursuing a concentrated course of study in this area.

 We have a second performance space, The White Room, that is completely run by students, who annually elect a committee to oversee the shows produced in this lab.
 All students are welcome to serve on the committee and to propose projects that might be student-written, student-directed, and/or student-designed for production in the lab.
 Some years are more active than others, depending on student initiative, but a typical year would include 4-6 student productions in this space.